Projects

 Leader: Ashley Wheeler

-Teen Leader: Lily Wheeler
+Teen Leader: Alexandra W.

 Project Description: Meetings will cover in more depth all items listed in Beginning Equine.
 This project is more focused on showing horses and higher level horse education.
 Members should have a horse (leased or owned) to participate in this project.
 We will be participating in Horse Field Day and competing at the Alameda County Fair 4-H Horse Show.